 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company holds its cash in bank accounts or guaranteed investment certificates with a fixed rate of interest and multiple maturity dates.
 The Company manages its interest rate risk by holding highly liquid short-term instruments.
-For the years ended October 31, 2019 and 2018, the Company earned interest income of \$38,465 and \$27,749, respectively.
-Interest income is not significant to the Company's projected operational budget.
-A 100-basis point change in the interest rate on marketable securities for the year ended October 31, 2019 and 2018, would have a net impact on interest income of \$20,070 and \$10,235, respectively.
+For the three months ended January